thecdil/crabtree_source/pages/crabtree_legacy.md

 Donald Crabtree received an **honorary doctorate from the** **University of Idaho** in 1979 for “outstanding contributions to the field of experimental archaeology.”
 He died at 68 the following year.

-{% include feature/image.html objectid="ce_b83_f2-item2-008" %}
-*Crabtree receiving his honorary doctorate from the University of Idaho*
+{% include feature/image.html objectid="ce_b83_f2-item2-008" caption="Crabtree receiving his honorary doctorate from the University of Idaho."%}

-At his death, Crabtree gave his lithic collection along with research and correspondence to the **Alfred W. Bowers Laboratory of Anthropology at the University of Idaho.** The collection includes 3,154 stone tool replications made by Crabtree and by others as well as 4,391 archival items \-- photograph, slides, research documents and correspondence.
+At his death, Crabtree gave his lithic collection along with research and correspondence to the **Alfred W. Bowers Laboratory of Anthropology at the University of Idaho.** The collection includes 3,154 stone tool replications made by Crabtree and by others as well as 4,391 archival items--photograph, slides, research documents and correspondence.

 In 2021, the **University of Idaho Library and the Bowers Lab** received a $240,206 three-year grant to 3-d digitize a small subset of the massive collection, in the hopes of bringing the extraordinary creativity, talent, and history of Donald Crabtree to a broader audience.